1EdTech/casa-protocol/protocol.md

 In a similar way, other capabilities such as an IMS Learning Tools Interoperability or W3C Packaged Web Apps launch might also be made available.

-##### Properties for 'require'
+##### Non-Normative: Properties for 'require'

-**NON-NORMATIVE** This section is intended as an non-normative example of how the `require` attribute might be implemented.
+This section is intended as an non-normative example of how the `require` attribute might be implemented.

-Additionally, it should also be noted that payloads communicated between peers must use the machine-readable UUID mappings for human-readable attribute names.
+Examples in this section use the local human-readable form of attribute names; an equivalent UUID machine-readable form would also need to be defined for an implementing module.

 ###### Example: Shibboleth